yichenhsiaonz/EscAIpe-room-final/README.md

 # SOFTENG 206 - EscAIpe Room

+- This is a point-and-click adventure game created collaboratively with a group of 3.
+- Written in Java using the JavaFX library.
+- incorporates OpenAI's ChatGPT through a provided API wrapper.

 ## To setup OpenAI's API

 - add in the root of the project (i.e., the same level where `pom.xml` is located) a file named `apiproxy.config`